-49. Which problematic practices are most likely to result in an adverse recommendation?
-24 50.
-How does ISS view hedging or significant pledging of company stock by an executive or or?24 What level of compensation disclosure by externally-managed issuers (EMIs) would be ent to enable a reasonable assessment of pay programs to make an informed say-on-pay vote void an adverse say-on-pay recommendation?24 52. award After incentive awards were earned below target, a company granted special retention ls to executives.
-How would ISS view such awards?25 53. currer How will ISS evaluate problematic pay practices relating to agreements or decisions in the at fiscal year as opposed to those from the most recently completed fiscal year?25 54. oppor While guaranteed multi-year awards are problematic, is providing a guaranteed target pay tunity for what ISS considers a performance-based vehicle acceptable?
-55. How will ISS view existing/legacy problematic provisions in executive agreements?
-26 56. proble Are material amendments to existing contracts a trigger for analysis with respect to ematic existing contract provisions?
-Would a legacy employment agreement that is automatically extended (e.g., has an reen feature) but is not otherwise amended warrant an adverse vote recommendation if it ins a problematic pay practice?26 What if a problematic pay practice is contained under a separate plan or agreement that ndefinitely, but an executive has a separate employment agreement that is extended or ied?26 59. last fis If a company put a problematic pay practice provision in new or modified agreements in the scal year, what action can they take to prevent an adverse recommendation from ISS?
-27 F requen cy of Advisory Vote on Executive Compensation27 60.
-What is ISS' policy on say-on-pay frequency?27 61. freque What are the implications if a board adopts a frequency that is less frequent than the ency supported by a majority or plurality of shareholders?27 62. one w In the event that a company does not present shareholders with a say-on-pay vote where ould otherwise be expected, what are the vote recommendation implications?27 Α dvisory Vote on Golden Parachutes (SOGP) 63.
-How does ISS evaluate the treatment of equity awards upon a change-in-control?27
+If a company becomes a "smaller reporting company" under the SEC's revised definition, h ow will ISS assess reduction in compensation disclosure?24 After incentive awards were earned below target, a company granted special retention wards to executives.
+How would ISS view such awards?24 2.
+How will ISS evaluate problematic pay practices relating to agreements or decisions in the urrent fiscal year as opposed to those from the most recently completed fiscal year?24 53 O 3.
+While guaranteed multi-year awards are problematic, is providing a guaranteed target pay pportunity for what ISS considers a performance-based vehicle acceptable?
+54 4.
+How will ISS view existing/legacy problematic provisions in executive agreements?
+25 5! pi 5.
+Are material amendments to existing contracts a trigger for analysis with respect to roblematic existing contract provisions?25 6.
+Would a legacy employment agreement that is automatically extended but is not otherwise naterially amended warrant an adverse vote recommendation if it contains a problematic pay ractice?25 rι 7.
+What if a problematic pay practice is contained under a separate plan or agreement that uns indefinitely, but an executive has a separate employment agreement that is extended or nodified?26 58 la 8.
+If a company put a problematic pay practice provision in new or modified agreements in the st fiscal year, what action can they take to prevent an adverse recommendation from ISS?
+26 59 10 9.
+How would ISS view any compensation program changes made in light of the removal of 62(m) deductions?
+Freq juency of Advisory Vote on Executive Compensation26 60 0.
+What is ISS' policy on say-on-pay frequency?
+6: fr 1.
+What are the implications if a board adopts a frequency that is less frequent than the equency supported by a majority or plurality of shareholders?26 2.
+In the event that a company does not present shareholders with a say-on-pay vote where ne would otherwise be expected, what are the vote recommendation implications?
+Advi sory Vote on Golden Parachutes (SOGP) 63 3.
+How does ISS evaluate the treatment of equity awards upon a change-in-control?27 64 4.
+How does ISS determine whether specified golden parachute payouts are excessive?
+27

-64. How does ISS determine whether specified golden parachute payouts are excessive? .
-28 65. evalua How will ISS consider existing problematic change-in-control severance features in its SOC ation? ОТН IER COI MPENSATION TOPICS .
-28 N lon-Emp ployee Director Pay .
+65. evalua How will ISS consider existing problematic change-in-control severance features in its SOC ation? ОТІ HER COI MPENSATION TOPICS .
+28 N Non-Emp ployee Director Pay .
 28 66. non-ei How does ISS evaluate management advisory proposals seeking shareholder approval of mployee director pay? .
 28 67.
-How does ISS identify "excessive" levels of non-employee director pay and what impact w /ill it have on the analysis? .
-29 Ν 1iscellar neous Questions .
-29 68. propos How does ISS approach U.Slisted companies with multiple executive compensation sals on the ballot as a result of the company's incorporation in a foreign country? .
-29 69.
-How will ISS consider the new CEO pay ratio disclosure? .
+How does ISS apply its policy around "excessive" levels of non-employee director pay? .
+28 68.
+What is ISS' methodology to identify non-employee director pay outliers? .
+29 N ∕Iiscellar neous Questions .
+29 69. propo How does ISS approach U.Slisted companies with multiple executive compensation sals on the ballot as a result of the company's incorporation in a foreign country? .
+29 70.
+How does ISS consider the CEO pay ratio disclosure? .
 30

-U.S. EXECUTIVE PAY OVERVIEW
+U.S. Executive Pay Overview